Abdelmou1987/username-classifier-project/README.md

 ## 📊 Google Colab Notebook
 👉 [Click here to view and run the notebook] https://colab.research.google.com/drive/1uTK09DFmwwqXlwzN5_lO5bD4fZEak5Ei?usp=sharing

-## 📈 Visualizations
-All key visualizations are stored in the `/visualizations` folder.
-Examples include:
-- Label distribution
-- Word cloud of risky usernames

 ## 📃 Final Report
 See `report.md` or `report.pdf` in this repository for full methodology, modeling, results, and ethical discussion.